Matbo77/Localization-of-a-Differential-Drive-Robot-Performance-comparison-of-state-estimators/README.md

  <a href= "https://img.shields.io/badge/CasADi-orange"> <img src="https://img.shields.io/badge/CasADi-orange" alt="CasADi Badge"/></a>

 ## 📝 Description
-This project implements and compares four state estimation algorithms for localizing a 2D differential drive robot using range and bearing angle measurements to known landmarks.
+This project implements and compares four state estimation algorithms for localizing a 2D differential drive robot using range and bearing angle measurements to known landmarks/anchors.
 The goal is to evaluate the accuracy, robustness, and computational efficiency of each estimator in a noisy environment.

 ## 📌 Estimators Implemented:
 - Extended Kalman Filter (EKF): Linearizes the nonlinear system.